yegle/unp-code-in-python/README.md

 unp-code-in-python
 ==================

-Unix Network Programming code in Python3
+Unix Network Programming code in Python

 ## Why

 Python is more expressive than C

-## Why Python3
+## Python Version?

-Why python2?

-Besides, most codes should be able to run under Python 2.6 or 2.7 (maybe needs some import from `__future__`)
+The unit tests cover Python2.7 and Python3.3

+Python2.6 is not supported because it lacks lots of good stuff which is available in Python2.7 (things backported from py3k)

+In py3k series, only Python3.3 is supported.

 ## I found a bug